Millions of people are seriously injured in accidents caused by someone else’s negligence or recklessness every year.

 How to Prove Negligence in Personal Injury

-Some of the most common accidents include birth injury, medical malpractice, motorcycle accidents, truck accidents, car accidents, work injury, and nursing home abuse.
+Some of the most common accidents include birth injuries, medical malpractice, motorcycle accidents, truck accidents, car accidents, work injuries, and nursing home abuse.

 In proving negligence, you must also have evidence of the costs resulting from the injury.
 These can include: